-Upon Supervisor approval of the Family Functioning Assessment a notification letter is completed and mailed to the parties and documented in FACTS.
-If there is not a substantiation of maltreatment of abuse and/or neglect in the finding of the Family Functioning Assessment, the notification letter will automatically be generated and mailed to the parties.
-If there is a substantiation of abuse and/or neglect in the Family Functioning Assessment, a notification letter will be printed, signed by the CPS worker and sent to the parties via certified mail.
+Upon Supervisor approval of the Family Functioning Assessment a notification letter is completed and mailed to the parties, as defined in W. Va.
+Code §49-2-101, and documented in FACTS.
+If there is not a substantiation of maltreatment of abuse and/or neglect in the finding of the Family Functioning Assessment, the notification letter will be completed and mailed to the parties.
+If there is a substantiation of abuse and/or neglect in the Family Functioning Assessment, a notification letter will be printed, signed by the CPS worker and sent to each individual maltreater listed in the intake and/or assessment via certified mail for each individual letter.
+This must also include a return receipt for each individual letter requested within 15 days of the maltreatment substantiation.
+Failure to accept the letter will be deemed as receipt of the notice.
 A copy of the signed document will be uploaded to the electronic filing cabinet as well as the certified mailing receipt.
 An original copy of the signed notification letter will be placed in the client's paper record.
-Each week FACTS generates a FREDI report titled "CPS Letters Exception Report".
-The report indicates the county, worker name, case number, client number and why a notification letter was not mailed the previous week.
-The letter must specify the victim(s) of the abuse and/or neglect for which the maltreater was substantiated, and when the abuse and/or neglected occurred.
-The letters will state that the maltreatment findings could affect employment in the future.
+The letter must specify the victim(s) of the abuse and/or neglect for which the maltreater was substantiated, where the abuse and/or neglect occurred and when the abuse and/or neglected occurred.
+The letters will state that the maltreatment findings could affect employment or from providing foster or kinship care to a child in the future.
 The letter will also notify the family of their right to appeal and the process to request a grievance.
 (Please see CPS Policy Section 6.1 the Grievance Process)